Colearo/HuhuSeg/README.md

 [frequency 404 | n | length 2] 公益
 ```

+## TO-DO List
+The TO-DO below shows what I have done and the next-steps :
+- [x] Implementation of MMSEG segmentor
+- [ ] Optimization for dictionary indexing
+- [ ] Recognization of Chinese person names
+- [ ] Keywords extraction

 ## Referrence
 [1] [MMSEG: A Word Identification System for Mandarin Chinese Text Based on Two Variants of the Maximum Matching Algorithm](http://technology.chtsai.org/mmseg/)